Preventing involuntary closure

 Sole traders and partnerships

-There are many resources you can call on to help improve cash flow and resolve personal insolvency issues, but they should only be tapped after consulting your accountant or bank manager:
+There are many resources you can call on to help improve cash flow and resolve personal insolvency issues, but only after consulting your accountant or bank manager:

-- Ministry of Consumer Affairs (0800 LOAN STRESS), if you think a loan company has acted irresponsibly or illegally.
+Consumer Protection, Ministry of Business Innovation and Employment (0800 LOAN STRESS), if you think a loan company has acted irresponsibly or illegally.

 Limited liability companies